77 degrees at 6:30am. Another scorcher.

 - George Bernard Shaw

 Sanborn, Ham & Company sold dry goods and carpets in Boston in 1885.
-C.D.
-Boss and Son manufactured fine crackers and biscuits in New London, Connecticut in 1886.
 J. Douglas Law & Company sold Hardware, Cutlery and Manufacturer's Supplies at 203 Worthington Street in 1925.
 Little Bear's Family Day Care is located at 1217 Wilbraham Road in Springfield.
 The Baystate Gas Company is in Westborough, Massachusetts.

 I watched Jay Leno last night.
 He noted that Bill Moyers was busted for drunk driving in Vermont and then asked, "What's next?
 Mr. Rogers arrested for crack?"
 Got up briefly at 3:55am and turned on the television and TV22 had a test pattern saying they will return at 5am.
 In the current issue of The Reminder there is a notice that they are looking for craft vendors for the Mattoon Street Fair.
 That indicates that they are having trouble getting people.